| Title: | Access and Visualize AEMET Weather and Climate Data |

 https://www.aemet.es/en/eltiempo/prediccion/avisos and https://www.aemet.es/es/eltiempo/prediccion/avisos/ayuda for API status and alerts reference, including Annex 2 and Annex 3 documentation.

-This function stores your AEMET API key on your local machine so it can be called securely without being stored in your code.
+Stores an AEMET API key on your local machine so it can be used without including it in your code.

 aemet_api_key(apikey, overwrite = FALSE, install = FALSE)aemet_api_key(apikey, overwrite = FALSE, install = FALSE)